Hillary34/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a program that prints _putchar, followed by a new line
+program that prints alphabet, in lowercase, followed by a new line